OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - Unauthorized login attempts must tallied with respect to the targeted account, not a particular session.

 Additional brute force mitigation techniques are described on the OWASP page [Blocking Brute Force Attacks](https://www.owasp.org/index.php/Blocking_Brute_Force_Attacks "OWASP - Blocking Brute Force Attacks").

-#### Have I Been Pwned
-In order to further reduce the likelihood of a succesfull dictionary attack against a sinlge factor authentication scheme (e.g. password only), can be the application of TODO CONTINUE HERE: https://haveibeenpwned.com/API/v2#PwnedPasswords

 #### Dynamic Testing (MSTG-AUTH-6)